FelixChen78/CProgramming/README.md

 # kr-exercises
-This is the full collection of C exercises from K&amp;R second edition
+This is a collection of C exercises from K&amp;R second edition